rosslh/Mandelbrot.site/README.md

 - **Multibrot Sets**: Explore "multibrot" sets by changing the exponent.
 - **High-Resolution Rendering**: Enjoy crystal clear fractal images.
 - **Customizable Color Schemes**: Personalize your fractal exploration.
-- **Viewport Coordinates**: View and update the viewport's coordinates.
+- **Viewport Coordinates**: View and update the viewport's coordinates on the complex plane.
 - **Image Export**: Save your discoveries as PNG images.
 - **Shareable Views**: Generate URLs to share your current view with others.